Being that it’s St. Patrick’s Day today, I’ve been thinking a lot this week about luck. Especially when it comes to being lucky or unlucky in love.

 It’s really simple.

-Here’s my lucky 7 for how to turn “unlucky in love” around.
-Now.
+Here’s my lucky 7 for how to turn “unlucky in love” around

 HOW TO TURN “UNLUCKY IN LOVE” AROUND – STEP #2: If you say never, you create never.

-He still, to this day, complains about being overweight.
+To this day, he still complains about being overweight.
 This guy is handsome and amazing at any weight.
 Weight isn’t the issue here.

-The issue is the emotional weight/obesity we bring to the relational table with us – whether that relationship is with our health, work, family, friendships, business, or romantic relationships.
+The issue is the emotional weight we bring to the relational table with us.

 We come to the table KNOWING that we’re overweight and wearing an emotional outfit 6 sizes too small for us.
 We then, tie our value to meeting someone who not only plays dumb/blind to our emotional love handles but tells us how svelte we look in the little black dress.